-In my opening I stated that “in many situations” window navigation rules can be used to trap the loading of windows.
+In my introduction I stated that “in many situations” window navigation rules can be used to trap the loading of windows.
 I phrased it like this as there is an action / approach that can be used when you don’t want to evaluate the navigations rules.
 That being the “navigate” action on any hosted control.
 Having an exception to the rule is often handy!

 Whenever a window load event happens it triggers the navigation rules to be evaluated.
 All of the rules are evaluated in order.
 When a rule is found that matches the criteria for the current event that rule is “fired”.
 And evaluation of further rules stops.
 Meaning the first matching rule is used and no others.
 This concept means that in many situations the order of navigation rules can be VERY significant.
-Getting the order wrong is a common source of issues / confusion.
+Getting the order wrong is a common source of confusion.

 I guess considering default behaviour at this point is worthwhile.
 Say a navigation event occurs and you have no window navigation rules that match that situation, the default behaviour then occurs.
 Often this is exactly what you want but it can be confusing when tabs don’t load as expected.
 The default behaviour in a session is to load the new window in the current tab, often this isn’t what is required as that would overwrite the currently selected record!